PathologyDataScience/HistomicsML2/docs/data-create.rst

     Patch size of each superpixel.
 Range is [8, 512] (default 128).

   --usePCAmodel
-    'true' to use an existing transform for inference (default 'true').
+    'true' to use an existing transform for inference.
 Setting 'true' requires copying the existing .pkl file to the base directory and setting parameter 'inputPCAModel'.
-Setting 'false' generates a new PCA transformation with default filename 'pca_model_sample.pkl' in the base project folder.
+Setting 'false' generates a new PCA transformation with default filename 'pca_model_sample.pkl' in the base project folder (default 'false').

   --inputPCAModel
     Path and filename of .pkl for PCA transformation as mounted in the Docker container.